Nivin Pauly: Rise to prominence (2013–2015)

-Nivin made his debut in Tamil with the bilingual film Neram.
+Nivin made his debut in Tamil with the bilingual film Neram.The film was director Alphonse Puthren's directorial debut and was noted for its non-linear screenplay.
 His other Malayalam films in 2013 include 5 Sundarikal and Sunil Ibrahim's Arikil Oraal.
-The film was director Alphonse Puthren's directorial debut and was noted for its non-linear screenplay.
-He also acted in Shyamaprasad's English: An Autumn in London where he portrayed the character of a London-born dapper playboy.
 The latter was a psychological thriller in which he played the role of Ichcha, a waiter at a café.
 In 5 Sundarikal, he acted in the segment "Isha" directed by Sameer Thahir.
+He also acted in Shyamaprasad's English: An Autumn in London where he portrayed the character of a London-born dapper playboy.

 In 2014, he played the role of Rameshan in Abrid Shine's directorial debut 1983, a coming-of-age sports film.
 His portrayal of Rameshan from his school life, well into adulthood earned him the Best Actor Award at the 2014 Kerala State Film Awards.
 This film also fetched him multiple other awards including the Best Actor (Malayalam) at the Filmfare Awards South and South Indian International Movie Awards, and Most Popular Actor at the Vanitha Film Awards.
 This was followed by debutant Jude Anthany Joseph's romantic comedy Ohm Shanthi Oshaana, in which he portrayed the role of Giri and was released a week after 1983.
 "Sify" stated that the director Jude Anthany Joseph "creates an engaging enough drama in Ohm Shanthi Oshaana, that you're happy to emotionally invest in [it]."
 His next release Bangalore Days was the coming-of-age romantic comedy drama directed by Anjali Menon.
 Nivin essayed the role of Krishnan "Kuttan" P P, a software engineer who is judgemental about modern life without really thinking about his own hypocrisies.
 This role was also taken into account by the jury for the Best Actor award at the 2014 Kerala State Film Awards.
 The film was released in 205 theaters across India, making it one of the biggest releases for a Malayalam film at the time.
 In the same year, he played an extended cameo in the Lal Jose film Vikramadithyan, as an assistant district magistrate.

 In 2015, Nivin appeared in Mili, Oru Vadakkan Selfie and Ivide.
 He plays the role of a soft-skills trainer, Naveen in Mili, directed by Rajesh Pillai.
 He followed this up with the "road-comedy film" Oru Vadakkan Selfie, directed by G. Prajith and scripted by Vineeth Sreenivasan.

 He then acted in Premam, where he played the role of George David.
 It grossed over 600 million, and became one of the highest grossing Malayalam movies, catapulting him into the '50-crore club'.
 The film collected ₹2 crore from Tamil Nadu box office in its 300 days theatrical run making it the highest grossing Malayalam film in Tamil Nadu at the time.
 Nivin's portrayal of George was featured in the Film Companion's 100 Greatest Performances of the Decade.
 Praising his performance, the Film Companion wrote: "His performance had charm, mischief, and most impressively, vulnerability."